flix/flix/doc/CONTRIBUTING.md

 ## The Standard Process

-The standard process to contribute usually follows the steps:
+We don't actually have a standardized process, but usually the following steps happen:

-1. You pick an issue on GitHub issue tracker that you are interested in.
+1. You pick an issue on GitHub that you are interested in.

-    It could be adding a new feature to the language, fixing a bug in the compiler, extending the standard library, and so forth.
+    It could be for adding a new feature, fixing a bug in the compiler, and so forth.

-2. You express interest in the issue on the tracker and pose any questions you might have.
+2. You express interest in the issue on GitHub.

+    We try to ensure that multiple people are not working on the same issue -- at least not without being aware of it.

-3. There is a discussions of the problem to be solved and how to best solve it.
+3. We discuss the issue and how best to fix it.

+    The idea is to come up with an implementation plan and to hash out any design choices.

-4. You fork the flix repository to your own account on GitHub.
+4. You fork the Flix repository to your own account on GitHub.

 5. You clone this repository to your local machine.

-6. At this point most people setup Intellij IDEA, but you can of course use any tool you would like.
-(Flix has a limited number of open source licenses for Intellij IDEA available.)
+6. You make the required changes, add test cases, documentation, and so forth.

-7. You implement the changes locally, push to GitHub, and create a new pull request (PR).
+7. You push the local changes to your GitHub repository and creat a new pull request (PR).

-8. Travis CI will automatically build and test the project.
-Make sure to check the Travis CI results on the PR page.
+8. Travis CI compiles and tests the PR.
+Be sure to check the results!

-9. You get some feedback on and iterate on the design.
+9. We review the changes, and we iterate on the implementation.

-Finally, if the code is of appropriate quality, it is merged in.
+10. If the code is of sufficient quality it is merged in!

-NB: To get code merged in, you must agree to release your contributions under the Apache 2.0 license.
+*Note:* You must agree to release your contributions under the Apache 2.0 license.
-You indicate this agreement by adding yourself to AUTHORS.md.
+You can affirm this by adding yourself to AUTHORS.md.